scroll_top How Hair Fibers Work?

 Why lightest = best result

 Lighter fibers wrap more naturally around each hair strand, moving with your hair as you move.
-They distribute evenly across the thinning area without adding weight or changing the texture of your hair.
 Plant-based cotton is the lightest material available, making it the top choice for natural-looking density.
+A three-ingredient formula with cotton, mineral colorant, and salt eliminates the need for any synthetic additives entirely.

 Feature Cotton (Plant-Based) Keratin (Wool-Derived)